McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/expand.en.md

     Blue light glows blue.
 {{% /expand %}}

-{{% notice note %}}
-This only works in modern browsers flawlessly.
-While Internet Explorer 11 has issues in displaying it, the functionality still works.
-{{% /notice %}}

 ## Usage

 While the examples are using shortcodes with named parameter you are free to use positional as well or also call this shortcode from your own partials.